llamicron/rubric/book/src/criteria/yaml_spec.md

 # YAML Specification
-Here's the keys allowed when making a yaml file for a batch.
+Here's the keys allowed when making a yaml file for a rubric.
 Not all fields are required, but it's better to be specific.

 Here's the [YAML syntax](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html) so you can learn how to write valid YAML.
 This isn't the official specification, but it's the easiest guide I found.